What to Expect at Your Counseling Appointment

 - Offered on a first-come, first-served basis.

 - Sessions are up to 15 minutes long.

 - Meet with whichever counselor is available at the time.

 - Scheduled in advance, either online, in person or by phone.

-- Appropriate for long-term educational planning, clarifying your academic goals, reviewing your readiness for graduation and/or transfer, dealing with probation or dismissal questions, addressing personal issues which are affecting your academic performance.
+- Appropriate for long-term educational planning, clarifying your academic goals, reviewing your readiness for graduation and/or transfer, dealing with alert or dismissal questions, addressing personal issues which are affecting your academic performance.

 - 30-minute appointment (or longer, as needed).

 - Can be made with a specific counselor of your choice.

 Student Responsibilities vs. Counselor Responsibilities